unimi-dse/9b8b657e/README.md

 ## prolems

-this project is on his first version and in has 2 main issues:
+this project has 2 main issues:

 - high dependency: it is built on quantmod, which is based on stock trading.
 This brought problems in the implementation of a backtesting function with external data.